 These Guidelines represent a synthesis of current research and clinical practice on medical fitness to drive as interpreted by the National Office for Traffic Medicine.
-The contributors to the RCPI Working Group on Traffic Medicine includes virtually every medical specialty relevant to medical fitness to drive, as well as associated disciplines, the Irish Patients' Association, the Garda Síochána and the Automobile Association.
+The contributors to the RCPI Working Group on Traffic Medicine includes virtually every medical specialty relevant to medical fitness to drive, associated disciplines e.g. psychology.
+Key road safety stakeholders including the RSA, An Garda Síochána, the Medical Bureau for Road Safety, the Health and Safety Authority are also represented along with advocacy groups including the Irish Patients' Association and the Automobile Association.

-The Guidelines are based on four major sources of knowledge: i) Significant articles in the peer reviewed literature^[4] ii) Position papers by scientific organisations^[5] iii) National guidelines, particularly those of the UK Driver and Vehicle Licensing Agency, Australia's Austroads, the Canadian Medical Association (CMA), the American Medical Association (AMA) as well as the US FMCSA Medical Examiner Handbook Information for Group 2iv^[6] the 'grey' literature including reports from the US Transportation Research Board, UK Transport Research Laboratory and other sources^[7].
+The Guidelines are based on four major sources of knowledge: i) Significant articles in the peer reviewed literature^[4] ii) Position papers by scientific organisations^[5] iii) National guidelines, particularly those of the UK Driver and Vehicle Licensing Agency (DVLA), Australia's Austroads, the Canadian Medical Association (CMA), the American Medical Association (AMA) as well as the US FMCSA Medical Examiner Handbook Information for Group 2 drivers ^[6], iv) the 'grey' literature including reports from the US Transportation Research Board ^[7,8], UK Transport Research Laboratory ^[9], EU-funded research projects e.g. DRUI~D ^[10] and the CIECA Fit-to-Drive Working Group ^[11].
 These are important sources of added information from government agencies, research institutes, business and industry, including reports and policy statements, which may not be peer-reviewed and which are either protected by intellectual property rights or sufficient quality to be collected and preserved by transportation literature databases, libraries and institutional repositories but not controlled by commercial publishers.
-In addition, some key overview reports are used^[8] and the Directives of the European Union provide a legislative framework for some aspects, particularly vision, diabetes, epilepsy and sleep apnoea^[9].
+In addition, some key overview reports are used ^[12] and the Directives of the European Union provide a legislative framework for some aspects, particularly vision, diabetes, epilepsy and sleep apnoea ^[13].